 Recently, due to their popularity, ETFs based on various investment strategies have proliferated, even allowing small investors to invest in the risky commodities market.

 Virtually all ETFs are based on indexes.
 However, because funds based on the better known indexes are usually market-weighted, they may not be as diversified as one may believe, since these indexes have a greater weight in large-cap companies.
 Over the long haul, this could also reduce returns, because larger companies do not have the growth potential of smaller companies.
-Thus, greater diversification can be achieved by investing in a variety of ETFs that have a low or even negative correlation with each other.
+Thus, greater diversification can be achieved by investing in a variety of ETFs with a low or even negative correlation with each other.

 Major Index ETFs